Outline

 - Apply surface coating to match prior coating as required.

-- Visual examination for alignment and overlap of new circuit.
+- Visual examination for alignment and overlap of the new circuit.

 - Visual examination of epoxy coating for texture and color match.